Why Angel Investment Matters for Women-Led Startups

 - Showcase Exit Strategy: Investors want to know how they’ll make a return (IPO, acquisition, etc.).

-Free Tools to Design an Investor-Ready Pitch Deck
+Best Free Tools to Design a Professional Pitch Deck

 - Canva: User-friendly templates for professional pitch decks.